All About Mini Pickleball Courts And A DIY Guide

 You can check out the layout offered by the USA Pickleball Association for guidelines.

 Keep in mind the different dimensions of the court.
-You want to end with a square that is 44 feet long and 10 feet wide, no more.
+You want to end with a playing surface that is 44 feet long and 10 feet wide, no more.

-When you’re done, make the lines bulky and fairly wide to make sure they remain visible throughout the game.
+When you’re done, make the lines fairly wide - aim for around three inches - to make sure they remain visible throughout the game.

 Step 3

-Just like you did with the outer boundary, make sure these lines are fairly thick and visible.
-When you run over the lines, you might erase them - and you don’t want this to happen.
+Just like you did with the outer boundary, make sure these lines are thick and visible.

 Step 4